 Intellectual stimulation is considered one of the most significant dimensions of transformational leadership, which refers to the leader's ability to enhance and promote intelligence, rationality, and problem-solving skills.
-It also refers to the level at which a leader is willing to take risks and motivates followers to question the status quo through novel ideas(B. M. Bass & Avolio, 1990a).
+It also refers to the level at which a leader is willing to take risks and motivates followers to question the status quo through novel ideas(Bass & Avolio, 1990a).
 Accordingly, transformational leaders are known for challenging assumptions and approaching old problems and situations in novel ways, allowing their followers to be more creative and imaginative(Avolio & Bass, 2002).
 Because they see unanticipated crises as opportunities, these leaders' learning curve never ends.
-Similarly, followers try to devise novel ways to carry out their responsibilities, improving their disruptive thinking (B. M. Bass & Avolio, 1990a.
+Similarly, followers try to devise novel ways to carry out their responsibilities, improving their disruptive thinking(Avolio et al., 1999).